 5. D ribose (a natural sugar that enhances energy production in the heart)- 2 scoops

 Chelation therapy has been used in treating heart disease for many years.
-Although disapproved of by most conventional physicians, chelation therapy has benefited many individuals by reducing their symptoms and sparing them the need for invasive therapies such as bypass surgery and stents.
+Although ignored by most conventional physicians, chelation therapy has benefited many individuals by reducing their symptoms and sparing them the need for invasive therapies such as bypass surgery and stents.
+A controlled study showed that chelation therapy in diabetics reduced cardiac events by half.
 We employ sodium EDTA, given by intravenous infusion combined with vitamins and minerals.

 Another intravenous therapy involves the infusion of phosphatidylcholine, a nutrient fat that comprises the outer membrane lining of every cell in the body.
 This treatment is often provided along with chelation therapy, on alternate days.

-We also offer EECP, enhanced external counterpulsation.
+We also offer ECP, external counterpulsation therapy.
 Inflatable soft cuffs are wrapped around the legs, thighs, and buttocks, and inflated with air during diastole, or relaxation phase of the cardiac cycle.
 Sixty times a minute blood is forced up the aorta into the heart, increasing blood flow through the coronary arteries and creating collateral circulation.
 It is a sort of natural cardiac bypass, done without surgery and without risk.

-EECP is also effective for treating congestive heart failure, the most common cause of hospital admission in older people.
-It also treats stroke and peripheral vascular disease, and is in our opinion perhaps the most powerful antiaging therapy available.
+ECP is also effective for treating congestive heart failure, the most common cause of hospital admission in older people.
+It also treats stroke and peripheral vascular disease, and is in our opinion perhaps the most powerful antiaging therapy available along with ozone.

 We have been successful in helping people get off drugs and avoid risky and sometimes ineffective cardiac procedures, and giving them a quality of life unavailable with usual medical approaches.